 Elias Jengo (Tanzanian, born 1936)

-Painter and scholar, Professor Elias Jengo is one of Tanzania’s most influential, well respected artists from the post-Independence era.
-He trained as an arts educator at Makerere University, Kampala and Kent State University in Ohio before completing his postgraduate studies at Sir George Williams University (now Concordia University), in Montreal.
-Jengo taught in the department of Fine and Performing Arts at the University of Dar es Salaam for many years where he shaped a generation of young artists.
+Painter and scholar Professor Elias Jengo is one of Tanzania’s most influential artists from the post-Independence era.
+He trained as an art educator at Makerere University in Kampala and Kent State University in Ohio before completing his postgraduate studies at Sir George Williams University (now Concordia University), in Montreal.
+Jengo taught in the department of Fine and Performing Arts at the University of Dar es Salaam for many years where he has shaped a generation of young artists.

-Since the 1960s Jengo’s paintings have regularly featured in exhibitions internationally.
+Since the 1960s, when he exhibited in Munich in 1968 and New York in 1969, Jengo’s paintings have regularly featured in exhibitions internationally.
 His works and commissions can be seen in public institutions and spaces across Tanzania.
-From 2004–05 Jengo was a Fulbright Scholar-in-Residence at Kent State University at Stark, Ohio.
-He continues to support young Tanzanian artists as a Trustee of the Nafasi Art Space in Dar es Salaam which provides studios and training for visual artists.
+From 2004 – 2005 Jengo was a Fulbright scholar-in-residence at Kent State University at Stark, Ohio.